JitHubApp/JitHubV3/docs/dashboard-cards-execution-plan.md

 - **Tier 1 (Single-call, multi-card):** one request can generate multiple cards (or many rows summarized into few cards).
   - Example: “Pinned/recent repos” derived from `IGitHubRepositoryService` results.
   - Example: “My assigned issues” via a single Search query.
+  - Example: “Notifications (unread)” where each notification is its own card.
+  - Example: “Recent activity” where each event is its own card.
 - **Tier 2 (Single-call, single-card):** one request yields one card (still fine, but not as dense).
 - **Tier 3 (Multi-call/enrichment):** requires multiple API calls (per-repo fan-out, per-item details, comments, checks, etc.).